wildeng/wildeng.github.io/_posts/2023-10-28-back-to-blogging.md

 My current tools are `Lunarvim` and I'm using `Markdown` to format the text more, I'm generating - through Jekyll - static `HTML` pages and publish them using a shell script on <b>Github Pages</b>.
 A bit of old school that makes writing more fun and more related to my job as a backend engineer, since I don't have to change my "tools".
 A bit lazy?
 Well, yes :smile:

-I also set up a goal for myself: One post each week and it doesn't have to be a log one, but it must be worth my time. it could only be a bunch of links about interesting things that I found online or that I've read in some newsletter I've subscribed to, or memes or anything else.
+I also set up a goal for myself: One post each week and it doesn't have to be a long one, but it must be worth my time. it could only be a bunch of links about interesting things that I found online or that I've read in some newsletter I've subscribed to, or memes or anything else.
 This will be my personal space and I need to feel good and proud about it.

 ---